-A student's academic requirements in terms of the number of courses and the specific courses are determined by the Academic Catalog at the time she or he begins degree studies at Union.
+A student's academic requirements in terms of the number of courses and the specific courses are determined by the Academic Catalog at the time she or he begins degree studies at UPSem.
 Other administrative matters such as fees, tuition, full-time enrollment status, etc. change in accordance with any modifications made in each catalog year.
-To maintain full-time status, degree-seeking students on the Richmond campus must take one of the following types of course loads, completing a minimum of 30 credit hours per year:
+To maintain full time status, M.Div. and M.Div./M.A.C.E. degree-seeking students on the Richmond campus must take one of the following types of course loads, completing a minimum of 27 credit hours per year:

-- 1. Summer term: 6 credit hours
+- 1) Summer term: 6 credit hours

-- 2. Fall term: 9 credit hours (minimum)
+- 2) Fall term: 9 credit hours (minimum)

-- 3. Spring term: 9 credit hours (minimum)
+- 3) Spring term: 9 credit hours (minimum)

-- 4. April term: 3 credit hours
+- 4) May term: 3 credit hours

+- OR -

+- 1) Fall term: 12 credit hours (minimum)

+- 2) Spring term: 12 credit hours (minimum)

-- 5. May term: 3 credit hours
+- 3) May term: 3 credit hours